siderolabs/talos/website/content/v1.8/talos-guides/upgrading-talos.md

 However, since control plane nodes run additional services, such as etcd, there are some extra steps and checks performed on them.
 For instance, Talos will refuse to upgrade a control plane node if that upgrade would cause a loss of quorum for etcd.
 If multiple control plane nodes are asked to upgrade at the same time, Talos will protect the Kubernetes cluster by ensuring only one control plane node actively upgrades at any time, via checking etcd quorum.
-If running a single-node cluster, and you want to force an upgrade despite the loss of quorum, you can set `preserve` to `true`.

 **Q.** Can I break my cluster by upgrading everything at once?